oa-333/elog/README.md

 Points to note:

-- The deferred log target can receive 4.1 Million messages per second, that is an average latency of 243 nano-seconds per message
+- The deferred log target can receive 4.2 Million messages per second, that is an average latency of 238 nano-seconds per message
-- The quantum log target can receive 5.8 Million messages per second, that is an average latency of 172 nano-seconds per message
+- The quantum log target can receive 6.4 Million messages per second, that is an average latency of 156 nano-seconds per message
-- The queued log target seems to have a performance problem that requires further investigation
+- The queued log target can receive 1.6 Million messages per second, and requires further investigation

 All asynchronous loggers were configured with generous buffer sizes for testing peak performance.
 In reality this measures the peak performance during a log message burst.